9 Things to Know About the 2018 Legal Job Market

 1. Hiring is predicted to remain active in the months ahead.
 So far this year, we’ve seen steady hiring activity in the legal field — and that is expected to continue for the remainder of 2018.
 In a recent survey conducted by our company, more than one in five attorneys said they plan to add to their existing teams during the coming months.
 Succession planning has become a key factor in hiring decisions.

 2. Turnover rates are rising.
 This is driving hiring managers to work harder to determine whether a candidate is a good fit for the organization’s workplace culture and a strong match for the available position.
 That means that law firms are hiring more strategically.
-In today’s competitive marketplace for legal services, firms are focusing on emerging business opportunities and making targeted hires that will better allow their teams to expand into lucrative practice areas, such as commercial law, intellectual property
+In today’s competitive marketplace for legal services, firms are focusing on emerging business opportunities and making targeted hires that will better allow their teams to expand into lucrative practice areas, such as commercial law, intellectual property and litigation.

 3. Experienced legal professionals are in demand, a reality that is driving the continued growth of the lateral job market for lawyers and legal staff support members.
 In fact, nearly seven in 10 lawyers recently surveyed by Robert Half Legal said it is challenging for their firm or company to find skilled legal professionals in the U.S. today.